-2016 Emissions: The emissions inventories used in the 2016 air quality modeling are described in Section 3, above.
+2017 Emissions: The emissions inventories used in the 2017 air quality modeling are described in Section 3, above.

-2016 Meteorological Input Data: The gridded meteorological data for the entire year of 2016 at the 12 km continental United States scale domain was derived from the publicly available version 3.822 of the Weather Research and Forecasting Model (WRF), Advanced Research WRF (ARW) core.
-23 The WRF Model is a state-of-the-science mesoscale numerical weather prediction system developed for both operational forecasting and atmospheric research applications (http://wrf-model.org).
-The 2016 WRF meteorology simulated for 2016 with 2011 National Land Cover Database (NLCD)24 and based on blended 3-hourly reanalysis fields (combination of 6-hour (Meteorological Assimilation Data Ingest System) MADIS25 data and intermediate North American Mesoscale Model26 (NAM) 3-hour forecast) organized into 12km NAM Data Assimilation System (NDAS) fields up to 50 hPa.
-The WRF simulation included the physics options of the Pleim-Xiu land surface model (LSM) with NLCD woody wetlands lad use category recognized, Asymmetric Convective Model version 2 planetary boundary layer (PBL) scheme, Morrison double moment microphysics, Kain-Fritsch cumulus parameterization scheme utilizing the moisture-advection trigger27 and the RRTMG long-wave and shortwave radiation (LWR/SWR) scheme.
-28 Lightning data assimilation was used to aid in precipitation forecasts by suppressing (forcing) deep convections where lightning is absent (present) in observational data.29 In addition, the Group for High Resolution Sea Surface Temperatures (GHRSST)^{30,31} 1km SST data was used for SST information to provide more resolved information compared to the more coarse data in the NAM analysis.
+2017 Meteorological Input Data: The gridded meteorological data for the entire year of 2017 at the 12km continental United States scale domain was derived from the publicly available version 3.8 of the Weather Research and Forecasting Model (WRF), Advanced Research WRF (ARW) core.
+The WRF Model is a state-of-the-science mesoscale numerical weather prediction system developed for both operational forecasting and atmospheric research applications (http://wrf-model.org ).
+The 12US WRF model was initialized using the 12-km North American Model (12NAM) analysis product provided by National Climatic Data Center (NCDC).
+Where 12NAM data was unavailable, the 40-km Eta Data Assimilation System (EDAS) analysis (ds609.2) from the National Center for Atmospheric Research (NCAR) was used.
+Analysis nudging for temperature, wind, and moisture was applied above the boundary layer only.
+The model simulations were conducted continuously.
+The 'ipxwrf' program was used to initialize deep soil moisture at the start of the run using a 10-day spin-up period.
+The 2017 WRF meteorology simulated was based on 2011 National Land Cover Database (NLCD).
+The WRF simulation included the physics options of the Pleim-Xiu land surface model (LSM), Asymmetric Convective Model version 2 planetary boundary layer (PBL) scheme, Morrison double moment microphysics, Kain- Fritsch cumulus parameterization scheme utilizing the moisture-advection trigger and the RRTMG long-wave and shortwave radiation (LWR/SWR) scheme.
+These simulations also incorporated observed lightning data from the National Lightning Detection Network (NLDN) to suppress (force) deep convection where lightning is absent (present).
+In addition, the Group for High Resolution Sea Surface Temperatures (GHRSST) 1-km SST data was used for SST information to provide more resolved information compared to the more coarse data in the NAM analysis.

-2016 Initial and Boundary Conditions: The lateral boundary and initial species concentrations were provided by a northern hemispheric application of a CMAQ modeling platform to the year 2016.
-The hemispheric-scale platform uses a polar stereographic projection at 108 km resolution to completely and continuously cover the northern hemisphere for 2016 with meteorology, emissions, and atmospheric processing of pollutants.
-Meteorology is provided by Weather Research and Forecasting model (WRF v3.8) using 44 non-hydrostatic sigma-pressure layers between the surface and 50 hPa (~20 km asl).
+2017 Initial and Boundary Conditions: The lateral boundary and initial species concentrations were provided by a northern hemispheric application of a CMAQ modeling platform to the year 2017.
+The hemispheric-scale platform uses a polar stereographic projection at 108-km resolution to completely and continuously cover the northern hemisphere for 2017 with meteorology, emissions, and atmospheric processing of pollutants.
+Meteorology is provided by Weather Research and Forecasting model (WRF v3.8) using 44 non-hydrostatic sigma-pressure layers between the surface and 50 hPa (~20-km asl).
+Emissions were provided by the Near-Real-Time modeling project from the Office of Research and ftp://nomads.ncdc.noaa.gov/NAM/analysis\only/.